Henry Cotton (civil servant): Personal life

 In 1867 in Freshwater, Isle of Wight, Cotton married Mary Ryan (1848-1914).
 They had four children: Evan (1868-1939), Julian James Cotton (1869-1927), Mary Cotton (b.
 1873), and Albert Louis Cotton (1874-1936).

 Cotton met and married Ryan having seen a picture of her taken by pioneering photographer Julia Margaret Cameron.
 Ryan had been partly raised by Cameron, who found her as a child begging on Putney Heath.
 The couple were photographed together by Cameron, in costume as Romeo and Juliet, on their wedding day.

 Two of his sons, Evan and Julian, also made careers in the civil service in India.
 Cotton's grandson, Sir John Cotton (1909–2002), was Ambassador to the Congo Republic and Burundi and the last of six generations of Cottons to serve in colonial administration in India.

 He was an active writer and activist on behalf of Indian rights until the end of his life, despite ill health and financial difficulties.
+In 1885 he wrote New India or India in transition.
+It was aimed to draw attention of the ruling class for policy making in view of the great social, political and religious changes that were taking place in India at the time.
 In 1911 he published his memoirs, Indian and Home Memories.
 Sir Henry Cotton died at his home in St John's Wood, London, in October 1915.